Home Theater Ceiling Tiles

 On the flip side, a home theater with hard surfaces and reflective elements in the design will need a bit more sound absorption built into the ceiling.
 This will absorb a lot of the reflections coming from a hardwood floor or glass doors, and keep the stereo system sounding like it should.
 It's all about balance.

-Here at Ceilume Smart Ceiling Tiles, we have many customers that use our ceiling tiles in their home theaters.
-The Ceilume line does not offer much in the realm of sound absorption, so these are best used in carpeted theaters with plush furniture.
-The light weight tiles are easy to install, and will keep the room from sounding too "dead".
-Priced affordably and available in over thirty styles and several designer colors (white, sand, latte, merlot, black and translucent), Ceilume Smart Ceiling Tiles will enhance any home theater installation.
+We have many customers that use our ceiling tiles in their home theaters.
+The Ceilume line does not offer much in the realm of sound absorption (but our Soniguard™ Drop Ceiling Insulation does... see the paragraph below!), so these are best used in carpeted theaters with plush furniture.
+Our lightweight tiles are easy to install and will keep the room from sounding too "dead".
+Priced affordably and available in over thirty styles and several designer colors (White, Sand, Latte, Merlot, Black, Translucent) and laminated finishes (Bronze, Copper, Tin, Sandal Wood, Caramel Wood, Cherry Wood), Ceilume Ceiling Tiles will enhance any home theater installation.

 Silent Source offers many sound control solutions, including some great ceiling tiles.
 Most of their tiles offer very high Noise Reduction Coefficients (NRC), and are great for really soaking up sound in a theater.
 There is a higher cost associated with acoustical ceiling tiles like these, so they are generally used when sound is a particular concern.